AnyDSL/MimIR/docs/rewriting.md

 So the practical rule of thumb is:

-> map early for recursive mutables, and scope narrowly for binder-local substitutions.
+@note map early for recursive mutables, and scope narrowly for binder-local substitutions.

 If a rewrite replaces an external mutable with a fresh one, preserve the root explicitly by calling [mim::Def::transfer_external](@ref mim::Def::transfer_external) or re-externalizing the replacement node.